NNavickas/Professional_README_Generator/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at sd.
-You can find more of my work at [sd]
+If you have any questions about the repo, open an issue or contact me directly at .
+You can find more of my work at []